T

 restaurant

-A popular Indian restaurant inspired by the old Irani cafés of Bombay, offering delicious food in a vibrant, stylish setting.
-Known for its lively atmosphere and flavorful dishes.
+A popular Indian restaurant inspired by the old Irani cafés of Bombay.
+Known for its vibrant atmosphere, delicious small plates, and flavorful curries.

 Day 4 · Edinburgh